Elevate your smile with dental veneers

 Porcelain veneers vs. Composite bonding

-Composite bonding or direct veneers generally stain over time, while porcelain veneers don't.
+Composite bonding or direct veneers generally stain over time, while porcelain veneers do not.

-These veneers can mask undesirable defects, such as teeth stained by coffee or tea and damage from an injury.
-They are ideal for masking discolored fillings in front teeth.
+Both veneers can conceal undesirable defects, such as teeth stained by coffee or tea and damage from an injury.
+They are also ideal for covering discolored front teeth.

 Patients with gaps between their front teeth or missing or worn teeth may want to obtain veneers.
 Generally, veneers will last for many years, and the technique has shown remarkable longevity when correctly performed.